-4.8.3.
+4.8.4.
 Location of Equipment

-It is obvious for a lot of the equipment, where it will be located
+It is obvious for a lot of the equipment where it will be located

-- The front-end electronics will be located in the cavern of pit 8 of the LHC. - All the TFC equipment will also be located in the cavern for latency reasons - Very many of the control PCs will be underground, close to the equipment they control - For floor-space and maintenance considerations, most likely the CPU farm will located upstairs, i.e. on the surface.
+- The front-end electronics will be located in the cavern of pit 8 of the LHC. - All the TFC equipment will also be located in the cavern for latency reasons. - Very many of the control PCs will be underground, close to the equipment they control. - For floor-space and maintenance considerations, most likely the CPU farm will be located upstairs, i.e. on the surface.

 The choice of Gb Ethernet as link technology allows in principle distances between 100 m (Unshielded Twisted Pair implementation) and 500 m (short haul optical).
-Hence, the choice of the rest of the equipment, such as FEMs and RUs is largely arbitrary13.
+Hence, the choice for the rest of the equipment, such as FEMs and RUs is largely arbitrary12.
 For convenience and operational reasons, it would be advantageous to house as much as possible of the equipment at the surface.
 We will follow closely the market trend and the price evolution and decide on a cost/benefit basis where to locate the equipment.

-4.8.4.
+4.8.5.
 Control Room

-The LHCb control room will be located on the surface in the old Delphi control room.
-It will the place from which the entire experiment will be controlled and monitored by the shift crew.
-The crew will have at its disposal several PCs or workstations to perform its task.
+The LHCb control room will be located on the surface in the former Delphi control room.
+It will be the place from which the entire experiment will be controlled and monitored by the shift crew.
+The crew will have at its disposal several PCs or workstations to perform their task.
 These will run the user interfaces and panels of the control system.
 Other terminals or screens will be installed to permanently display information important for the understanding of the state of the experiment, such as

 - State of key components of the DAQ system

 - State of the high-voltage systems of the different sub-detectors

 - Asserted alarms of the control system

 - State of the LHC machine

-- Etc...

-Besides the infrastructure installed for the shift crew, there will be a certain number of PCs available for sub-detector use, e.g. for experts investigating problems.
-All PCs will run the LHCb control software, at least the user interface part, while the algorithmic part will run on the compute servers (see Figure 45).
+Besides the infrastructure installed for the shift crew, there will be a certain number of PCs available for sub-detector use, e.g. for experts investigating problems or for ensuring the quality of the data taken.
+All PCs will run the LHCb control software, at least the user interface part, while the algorithmic part will run on the compute servers (see Figure 44).